iamdcj/javascripts/core/lexical-structure/white-space/README.md

 Whitespace is any character without visual representation;

-- Space - a single space character.
+- **Space** - a single space character.
-- Tabs - a series of space characters.
+- **Tabs** - a series of space characters.
-- Line Breaks - a single break which splits to a new line in the source.
+- **Line Breaks** - a single break which splits to a new line in the source.

 JavaScript handles whitespace in the following ways when parsing application source code:

+#### Ignores Space

-- Ignores space between tokens; the parser will discard any excessive whitespace which does not reside within a string value.
+The parser will discard any excessive whitespace between tokens which do not reside within a string value.

-- Ignores line-breaks both inside and outside of string values, however automatic semicolon insertion is something to be considerate of.
+#### Ignores Line-breaks

+The parser will ignore any line-breaks outside of strings, and if the correct syntax/delimiters aren't used, whitespace will be ignored within strings also.

+**_Automatic Semicolon Snsertion is something to be wary of when breaking code over new lines_.**

 ## Formatting

-We know that the JavaScript engine will strip excessive whitespace automatically, thus allowing us to use whitespace to better format our application source code.
+JavaScript engine will strip excessive whitespace automatically, thus providing engineers with a relatively safe way to use whitespace to better format our application source code.

 ### Good vs. Bad